randomcoww/chef-docker_deploy/README.md

 :remove

 * Stop and remove all container of service_name.
 Associated images are also removed if not used for anything else.
+Container Chef node can be removed if credentails are provided.